Anjou

 Appearance

-The Anjou rouge presents itself with a brilliant, limpid ruby-red color, evoking freshness and lightness.
+The Anjou red presents itself with a brilliant, limpid ruby red color, evoking freshness and lightness.

 Nose